mralext20/ace12-site/README.md

-pay no attention to the man behind the curtan.
+pay no attention to the man behind the curtain.